iComputer7/RaspiPicoVGM/README.md

 * Code better error handling that doesn't involve giving up once an error has been encountered
 * Change the clock speed of the relevant chips based on what's set in the file header
 * Refuse to play files that call for unsupported chips
+* VGP file support ported from the Arcade Classic 2 to deal with digital sample chips paired with the YM2151
-* Switch to C++ and move stuff into classes to make code more readable and clean
+* (done) ~~Switch to C++ and move stuff into classes to make code more readable and clean~~
 * (Future) VGZ support
 * (Future) RetroWave OPL3 support
 * (Future) Allow users to pick and choose which chips they have without needing to recompile the firmware